- Free plan, no time limit

 This is a recent concept in the gaming industry, although the community continuously expands.

-An example of Play to own incentive model is Upland, where users can start playing with an "Upland Visa."
+An example of play-to-own incentive model is Upland, where users can start playing with an "Upland Visa."
 Once the uplander acquires citizen status, players can acquire any digital item that has tangible value and can be liquidated in the secondary market.
 This increases customer lifetime value, engagement, and retention.
 These games provide ownership security and benefit from long value creation.
 Operators will get happier and more loyal customers.

 These are revolutions in the gaming industry.

-In the Play to earn business model, blockchain games offer tokenized incentives to players that enable a framework for the player as an owner rather than a standard player as a consumer.
+In the play-to-earn business model, blockchain games offer tokenized incentives to players that enable a framework for the player as an owner rather than a standard player as a consumer.
 In traditional gaming, the users play to win, and developers control all in-game economics.
-In contrast, in the P2E model, they play to earn where they have ownership and control over their digital assets.
+In contrast, in the play-to-earn model, they play to earn where they have ownership and control over their digital assets.
 It incentivizes players to play and progress within the game by offering rewards that have measurable value outside the game.
 The players are compensated for their efforts and time spent online with digital assets that have value outside the game that may appreciate over time.
 It allows players to create digital assets and trade them in the game.
 You make in-game currency by completing missions, winning battles, or other challenges.
 The money earned is in the form of crypto; you can trade it or HODL it.
-There are great varieties of Play to games available.
+There are great varieties of play to games available.

-An example of the Play-To-Earn incentive model is Metacade, which has incentive structures for engaging with its services.
-Content creators can earn the native Token for posting game reviews, sharing alpha, and interacting with other users.
+An example of the play-to-earn incentive model is Metacade, which has incentive structures for engaging with its services.
+Content creators can earn the native token for posting game reviews, sharing alpha, and interacting with other users.
 Players can compete with any other player worldwide or beat solo levels and grab crypto-earning opportunities.
 With their governance tokens attached to gameplay, users can vote to decide which new game proposals should go into development.
 The vote winners will receive early-stage funding to help bring new blockchain gaming experiences to life.

 This is the blockchain version of Airbnb.

-An example of the rent to earn model is Filecoin, which allows users to rent out their unused storage space on their computer to other users.
-Miners are paid in File coin's native currency, "FIL," to store, distribute, and retrieve data from miners' storage.
+An example of the rent-to-earn model is Filecoin, which allows users to rent out their unused storage space on their computer to other users.
+Miners are paid in Filecoin's native currency, "FIL," to store, distribute, and retrieve data from miners' storage.
 It leverages unused storage spaces of electronic devices such as personal computers.
 The economic incentive offered by the protocol encourages storage providers to play their role reliably over time.

 This concept aims to shape the new ecosystem that drives change across the aviation, travel, and tourism industries.